srivarshan-s/CoAuthorViz/README.md

 - **scripts:** python scripts to generate the graph and summary statistics
 - **notebooks:** python notebooks used to perform analysis on summary statistics
+- **csv:** comma seperated value files resulting from the analysis performed

 ## Dependencies